isthisstackoverflow/repositoryname/pages/ratstack/src/PLAN.md

 I have no idea, so I write it down. 🐀

+// TODO simplify, this is a joke game, not a strategy game

 ## some jokes thrown in

 AcceleRATed GeneRATions - Think, + Rats